Lyse Doucet: Early life and education

-Doucet is a native of Bathurst, New Brunswick, Canada, where she grew up in an Anglophone family.
-Her father was Clarence "Boo" Emile Doucet and mother Norma.
+Doucet was born on 24 December 1958 in Bathurst, New Brunswick, Canada, where she grew up in an Anglophone family.
+Her father was Clarence "Boo" Emile Doucet, and her mother Norma.
 She is one of six children.
 Her sister is Andrea Doucet, a Canadian professor of sociology.
 She has Acadian and Irish ancestry.
-She graduated in 1980 with a bachelor of arts degree from Queen's University at Kingston, Ontario, where she wrote for the university newspaper.
+She graduated in 1980 with a Bachelor of Arts (BA) degree from Queen's University at Kingston, Ontario, where she wrote for the university newspaper.
+In her youth, Doucet enjoyed curling; she was the lead on the New Brunswick curling team at the 1975 Canada Winter Games, while she was a student at Bathurst High School.

-She gained a master's degree in international relations from the University of Toronto in 1982.
+She gained a Master of Arts (MA) degree in international relations from the University of Toronto in 1982.
 The same year, she undertook a four-month volunteer assignment teaching English with Canadian Crossroads International in the Ivory Coast.
 She is currently one of the organisation's honorary patrons.
-Doucet is fluent in English and French, in addition to knowing some Dari and Arabic.